sandra-calvo/smarthomes/README.md

 http://yourAppName.au-syd.mybluemix.net/ui - Sydney

 **Fantastic!
 Your web app is ready.**
-Now you can interact start creating your personalized dashboard. :+1:
+Now you can interact with your Smart Home dashboard. :+1:

-# PHASE 2
-## Visualize your data

 # PHASE 3
-## Add AI to your application - Watson Assistant -
+## Add AI to your application

+In this phase we are going to add a chatbot to our application, powered by Watson Assistant.
+Through the chatbot you will be able to get information about the sensor data in your "Smart Home" environment.

-### Step X. Create Watson Assistant service on IBM Cloud
+### Step 5.
+Create Watson Assistant service on IBM Cloud
 With IBM Watson™ Assistant service you can build a solution that understands natural-language input and uses machine learning to respond to customers in a way that simulates a conversation between humans.

 Go to your IBM Cloud account and open the catalog.
 Look for Watson Assistant service and click on it.